 The William Lowell Putnam Exam is the premier undergraduate Mathematics competition in the US and Canada.
 It is given annually on the first Saturday in December and consists of 6 problems in each of two 3-hour sessions.
 The problems are always challenging, and a score of one correct problem usually places a student in the top quartile.
-Here is a nice article by Bruce Reznick (former Putnam problem-writer and professor at UIUC) on writing Putnam problems:

 2023 Problem Sets: